jamescasipong/fast_stock/README.md

 # fast\_stock

-**fast\_stock** is an open-source, high-performance inventory management API built with **FastAPI**, designed for businesses, e-commerce platforms, or anyone needing to track items, stock levels, categories, and manage inventory efficiently.

-Whether you're building a small inventory system or integrating into a larger solution, `fast_stock` provides the foundational structure to help you get started quickly and easily.
+**fast\_stock** is an open-source, high-performance inventory management API built with **FastAPI**.
+It is designed to provide a scalable backend for managing stock, categories, and inventory operations.
+Whether you're building a small inventory system or integrating into a larger solution, `fast_stock` provides the foundational structure to get started.

 ## Features